 Key differences: FREE, no ID required, no complex registration system, walk-in and drive-thru, kid-friendly process, in immigrant communities, with local volunteers, in-language outreach and support

-We have already facilitated testing to over 1,400 individuals.
+We have already facilitated testing to over 2,700 individuals in the counties of Dekalb, Hall, Fulton and Houston.

 UNDOCUMENTED BUSINESS OWNERS.
 We believe in an inclusive and equitable recovery strategy that considers investments in undocumented families engaging in commercial activity as part of their self-sufficiency.
-We are building a fund to support these valuable entrepreneurs with a small grant so they can go back to business as soon as possible and support their children and loved ones.
+We have supported 55 entrepreneurs with $1,000 grants so they can purchase supplies, PPE and materials to re-start their commercial activity in a safe and secure way.

 CONVENING & RESOURCE AGGREGATION.
 As a membership organization, we sprung into to action to collect data on key priorities for members as well as created safe and brave spaces for community leaders and groups to come together.